KARNATISAITHARUN/documentation/policies/policy-language.md

       | not expr
 ```

-Examples for valid expressions are "http", "http OR ftp", "http AND NOT sensitive".
+Examples for valid expressions are `http`, `http OR ftp` and `http AND NOT sensitive`.
 The simplest flow expressions only characterize tags at the end of an information flow.
 For example, to capture all flows that reach the outside world and are encrypted, the flow description is formulated as

 ```
 CONCLUSION encrypted-to-outside = FLOW DATA encrypted